Gender equality in Rwanda

 As of 2018, the African country Rwanda ranks in the top five countries for gender equality according to the Global Gender Gap Report.
 The idea of fairness that dominates this country arose after the genocide against the Tutsi that occurred in 1994.
 The government is committed to ensuring equal rights for women and men without prejudice to the principles of gender equality and complementarity in national development.
 These ideas are exhibited through the roles of Rwanda women in government, the respect for women's education and the role of women in Rwanda healthcare.
 The country also took an active stance against rape in genocide, created a national action plan after United Nations Resolution 1325, and is pushing towards ending gender-based violence.

 Gender equality in the Rwandan government

+Following the 1994 Rwandan genocide, in 2003 the new Constitution of Rwanda was established, which was the first step in allowing women to be a part of the decision-making.
+This new Constitution gave way for men and women to have equal rights.
 The Rwandan government is set up to have at least 61 percent of its parliament members be women.
 In an 80-member parliament, 46 members were female in 2003.
-Inside Rwanda's government, there is a Ministry of Gender and Family Promotion, a gender monitory office, and a commitment to gender-based budgeting that ensures the promotion of gender equality.
-The government supports programs like Women for Women International Rwanda, which focuses on women of the country becoming economically independent.
-The government also has promoted gender equality in Rwanda using the Ministry of Gender and Family Promotion.
-In one significant change, women have been given the same right as men to inherit land and in other factors like in some government posts, the military, and education.
+As of 2013, women occupied 60% of the Rwandan Parliament and are able to be involved in all decision-making.
+The Rwandan government is a single-party system, with the Rwandan Patriotic Front (RPF) at the forefront able to suppress any opposition.
+With this system, if a woman politician opposes legislation, it is difficult to argue for the need to continue allegiance to the RPF.
+In Rwandan civil society it is difficult to advocate for or oppose legislation through the use of non-governmental organizations due to the Rwandan government creating new laws and regulations giving control of these groups to the government.
+Due to this, the women's movement for the most part has only been successful when aligning their beliefs and opinions with the RPF and what the RPF's vision for their society is.